Theodore Tugboat: Merchandise

 There were several tie-ins linked with the series.
 Notably, the producers, Cochran Entertainment, worked out a marketing deal with European toy manufacturer BRIO to produce wooden toy replicas of some of the main characters, as well as a line of scale die-cast models and bathtub toys manufactured by Ertl.
 The characters were retired in 2000.
 A set of squeezy toys were made by Alpi.
 Puzzles and games were made by International Playthings.

 A life-sized replica of Theodore Tugboat (called Theodore Too) was constructed by the series producers in the late 1990s, that went on a fifty-city tour of harbours from Tampa, Florida, through the Great Lakes to Chicago, Illinois, and back again to Halifax.
 It resided in Halifax Harbour for 21 years.

-In mid 2020, the touring company, Ambassatours Gray Line, announced plans to sell the replica boat for CAD$496,000.
-Response from the public was generally nostalgic and emotional, as many, especially haligonians who had not only grown up with the show, but with the boat as well.
-The boat was purchased in March, 2021 by Blair McKeil.
-Theodore Too left Halifax harbour on 10, June, 2021 for the Port of Hamilton, Hamilton, Ontario where it will be used to promote water conservation in the Great Lakes.
+In mid-2020, the touring company, Ambassatours Gray Line, announced plans to sell the replica boat for CAD$496,000.
+Response from the public was generally nostalgic and emotional, as many, especially Haligonians who had not only grown up with the show, but with the boat as well.
+The boat was purchased in March 2021 by Blair McKeil.
+Theodore Too left Halifax harbour on June 10, 2021 for the Port of Hamilton, Hamilton, Ontario where it will be used to promote water conservation in the Great Lakes.

-Theodore Tugboat merchandise can still be purchased from many on-line auction and shopping websites.
-Retail merchandise can also be purchased from the Theodore Tugboat Gift Shop, on the waterfront in downtown Halifax, near Theodore Too and the Maritime Museum of the Atlantic.

-Theodore Tugboat toys/games

-Ertl

-Ertl released a number of Theodore Tugboat toys, including die-cast boats, a set of rubber boats that float, and a "Press'n Roll" series of plastic boats (where pressing the smokestack then releasing it makes the boat move).